-Beloved Irish singer Ronnie Drew died on August 16, 2008.
-Here, IrishCentral founder Niall O'Dowd recalls his encounter with the singer, remembered as a character with a rare real voice and piercing blue eyes.
+Beloved Irish singer Ronnie Drew was born in Dún Laoghaire, County Dublin on September 16, 1934.
+Here, IrishCentral founder Niall O'Dowd recalls his encounter with the singer, who is remembered as a character with a rare real voice and piercing blue eyes.

 I met Ronnie Drew once in the meeting room of the Shelbourne Hotel in Dublin.
 In person, he looked a lot worse than the photographs.